 EvalNetwork creates evaluation and program summaries in a video format to make information about projects more accessible, in order to reach a broader audience.
 Video are professionally designed and produced.

-View the visual program evaluation report we developed for Bridging Families and Communities in Miami.
+View the visual program evaluation report we developed for Bridging Families and Communities in Miami, FL.

 We develop technical reports to provide feedback and suggestions to the programs that we evaluate and research.
 Products such as One-Page and Executive Summaries are employed to encourage utilization of findings.

 Advanced quantitative data analysis techniques are used to obtain an understanding of your project.
 A multitude of evaluation questions can be addressed utilizing descriptive and inferential statistics.
 For example, “Did our participants benefit from their participation in the project?”

 We use specialized scientific techniques for extracting meaning from open-ended data sources, such as interviews and focus groups, to obtain insight into aspects of an organization’s efforts.
 This key component of qualitative research is used, for example, to get a thorough understanding of participants’ experience of a program or to elucidate how a project achieves its outcomes.